msouvikrepo/doc-chat-local/README.md

-# Chat securely with your documents using locally hosted LLM / scaled LLM from Sagemaker
+# Chat securely with your documents using private LLM

 ## Solution Architecture